williamnguyen-activecyber/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 export * from './search/search.service';
 ```

 The reason for creating this file is so you can import multiple classes on a single line rather than having to import each individual class on separate lines.

-In `search.component.ts`, add imports for these classes.
+In `src/app/search/search.component.ts`, add imports for these classes.

 ```typescript
 import { Person, SearchService } from '../shared';